remi-www/active_admin_basic_authorization_adapter/README.md

 ```

-AND with the admin_type option:
+You can also pass the admin_type option:

 ```ruby
 rails generate basic_admin_authorization Thing --admin_type true